hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore3.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

 Detail With Sql of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.30.0 on Tuesday, 14 December 2021 22:21
+## Documentation produced for DelegateDecompiler, version 0.30.0 on Thursday, 13 October 2022 15:40

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF).